ksadangrit/movies_industry/README.md

 - Enter the median value to replace with.
 - Select 'Replace all'.

-We'll repeat the same process to replace blank cells in the `gross` column with $20,240,315.
+We'll repeat the same process to replace blank cells in the `revenue` column with $20,240,315.

 ### Replacing blank cells in the `rating` column with the mode
 We'll determine the mode of all values in the `rating` column by following these steps: